Findus23/docs/docs/api/start.rst

    }

-Of course, when debug is *disabled* this error will be not be very descriptive:
+Of course, when debug is *disabled* this error will not be very descriptive:

 .. code-block:: json

    {
        "message": "Internal Firefly III Exception.
 See log files.", "exception": "FireflyIII\\Exceptions\\FireflyException"